tomberget/github-actions-workshop/README.md

 ## Getting Started

-### 1. Fork This Repository
+### 1. Create a new repository from this template

-Click the "Fork" button at the top right of this repository.
-This creates your own copy where you'll complete all exercises.
+Click the "Use this template" button at the top of this repository to create a new repository from this template.
+If you need to decide, we suggest using your personal GitHub account.

+> [!TIP]
+> Public repositories can use GitHub Actions for free with generous limits.
+Also, having the repo public avoids
+> some issues with Actions in private repos.

-### 2. Clone Your Fork
+### 2. Clone your new repository

 ```bash
 git clone https://github.com/YOUR-USERNAME/github-actions-workshop.git